Houston CityPASS: Worth It or Nah?

 The bald eagle also took a liking to Lexy and stared at her the whole time she was in view and would watch her walk around.
 I’m pretty sure she thought she was Dr. Doolittle when we left there!

 The kids had a blast and were total whiners when we made them leave.
 I have to admit that I didn’t want to leave either.
-It was just too much fun!
+It was so much fun!

-For $265, as a family of 5, we were able to visit five of the most popular attractions Houston has to offer.
+As a family of 5, we were able to visit five of the most popular attractions Houston has to offer for less than $300.
 We would not have been able to make all of these memories without the Houston CityPASS.

 Check out the Fort Hood and Texas Bucket List for more fun things to do in the Lonestar State!